Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials: Methodology

 RF models are extremely scalable and effective when dealing with large datasets.
 Their parallelizability and the fact that they are inherently resilient to overfitting also mean that they are very effective at dealing with high-dimensional input spaces as well as noisy data \cite{Genuer2017-xc}.
 In the application of quantum transport data, for instance, this characteristic makes RF highly suitable where fine features are governed by very many interactive parameters such as geometry, disorder, and energy levels.
-Apart from Random Forest (RF), we also used Multilayer Perceptron (MLP) and Support Vector (SV) models to check their learning capacity of the complex, nonlinear relationships behind quantum transport data.
+Apart from Random Forest (RF), we also used Multilayer Perceptron (MLP) and Support Vector (SV) models to check their learning capacity of the complex and nonlinear relationships behind quantum transport data.
 MLP was chosen due to its capacity to map complex non-linear functions onto layered neural structure \cite{Amor2021-in}, and SV was included as a kernel-based model that is well known for its proficiency in handling high-dimensional and continuous feature spaces\cite{D2024-cd}.
-Both models have been successfully applied in physical and materials modeling experiments\cite{Owolabi2021-zp}\cite{Rajan2018-qs}\cite{Zhang2021-gq}.
-In our instance, although MLP and SVR yielded satisfactory results, Random Forest was better consistently in predictive accuracy, overfitting resistance, and computational efficiency.
-We thus selected RF as the base model for further evaluation, visualization, and interpretation in this study.
+Both models have been successfully applied in physical and material modeling experiments\cite{Owolabi2021-zp}\cite{Rajan2018-qs}\cite{Zhang2021-gq}.
+The MLP and SVR models delivered acceptable results in our study but their performance numbers did not reach the level of the Random Forest (RF) model.
+Table \ref{select model} summarizes the cross-validated metrics for all three models, obtained using a subset of the dataset and evaluated through GroupKFold cross-validation.
+The results from the pre-testing phase demonstrate that the RF model delivers the most accurate and efficient mapping between structural and transport parameters in our dataset.
+The Random Forest (RF) model served as the base model for all future activities.
+These activities included evaluation, visualization, and interpretation.

 Performance of our machine learning models is assessed using popularly employed evaluation metrics.
-For regression tasks, we employ Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and the coefficient of determination (R²).
+For regression tasks, we employ the Mean Absolute Error (MAE), the Root Mean Square Error (RMSE), and the coefficient of determination (R²).
 These metrics help quantify how closely the predicted values match the actual continuous outputs, with lower MAE and RMSE indicating better performance, and R² indicating how well the model explains the variance in the data.